x402 Crypto Market Structure

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool provides structured coverage for ANY listed token, listing specific data categories (price, momentum, etc.).
-It explicitly differentiates from market_snapshot by noting broader token coverage but shallower data depth.
+The description clearly states the tool provides structured coverage for ANY listed token, including price, momentum, and signals.
+It explicitly distinguishes from sibling 'market_snapshot' by noting broader coverage but shallower data, and specifies it's for tokens outside the core set.
+This satisfies the specific verb+resource and sibling differentiation criteria.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.